leesei/old.leesei.github.io/source/_posts/uml.md

 - styleable
 - supports more diagram types
 - easy to setup
-- binings to more projects indicates widespread usage
+- bindings to more projects indicates widespread usage

 BTW, blockdiag would be the first runner up.
 It also features several unique diagram types.

 [Draw More, Work Less](http://www.slideshare.net/MichaelBarSinai/generated-siagramspublic)

 ### PlantUML

+The automatic layout of PlantUML is a curse *and* a blessing.
+On one hand you are free of the hassle of arranging the elements, on the other hand you have little control over the position of how your elements.
+Hackery like `horizontalLineBetweenDifferentPackageAllowed` and hidden edges are needed to tame the layout engine.

 PlantUML also embed other tools besides UML:
 DITAA, Salt, JCCKit, Sudoku, XEarth